 Risks that are specific to minimally invasive surgery include but are not limited to, one or more of the following: temporary pain/nerve injury; temporary pain/discomfort from the use of air or gas in the procedure; a longer operation and time under anesthesia and conversion to another surgical technique.
 If your doctor needs to convert the surgery to another surgical technique, this could result in a longer operative time, additional time under anesthesia, additional or larger incisions and/or increased complications.

 Patients should review all available information with their doctor(s) on non-surgical and surgical options in order to make an informed decision.
 Safety information, including surgical risks, indications, considerations and contraindications should be considered.
+Patients should also be aware that medical procedures may leave permanent scarring.

 Expenses or fees resulting from complications subsequent to the completion of the surgery and discharge from the facility are not included in pricing quotes.